Optimizing Resource Allocation in a Distributed Quantum Computing Cloud: A Game-Theoretic Approach: Evaluation

 \section{Evaluation}

-In this section, we analyze the inter-node communication optimizer using the quantum circuit partitioning resource allocation game model (QC-PRAGM) through simulation.
-We consider a quantum cloud consisting of 20 quantum nodes, which are fully connected with capacities randomly chosen from the range $(9, 19)$ as illustrated in Fig.~\ref{fig:QCC-to-be-designed}.
+In this section, we analyze the inter-node communication optimizer using QC-PRAGM++ through simulation.
+We consider a quantum cloud consisting of 20 quantum nodes, which are fully connected with capacities randomly chosen from the range $(9, 19)$.
 We compare the performance at the Nash equilibrium with two resource allocation methods: the Round-Robin algorithm and the Random algorithm.
-Both use the Kernighan-Lin algorithm to perform partitioning \cite{6771089}.
 Round-Robin involves allocating a quantum circuit to each quantum node (indexed from $0$ to $19$) in a circular order (i.e., a quantum that has previously hosted a quantum circuit will be used again if all quantum nodes have been used).
 In the Random algorithm, a quantum circuit is assigned to a quantum node chosen randomly.
 The reason is that these algorithms represent two distinct classes: deterministic and probabilistic, serving as the foundation for various other algorithms.
-Therefore, we examine various metrics, including the cost per quantum node, the maximum cost, the total system cost, the normalized number of partitions (average partitions divided by the number of circuits, $m$), and the normalized number of remote gates (average number of remote gates divided by the number of circuits, $m$).
+Therefore, we examine various metrics, including the cost per quantum node, the maximum cost, the total system cost, the normalized number of partitions (average partitions divided by the number of circuits, $m$), the normalized number of remote gates (average number of remote gates divided by the number of circuits, $m$), and the latency-induced errors (a function \( L(T_{eg}, T_{cl}, N_{rg}) \), which depends on the latency for entanglement generation, the latency for classical communication, and the number of remote gates) \cite{bahrani2024resourcemanagementcircuitscheduling}.